Guideline-informed estimates.

 Select the climate zone where you live or work (temperate to very hot), then drag the exercise slider to your average daily workout time.

 The advice to drink 8 glasses daily has no specific scientific basis.
-Your body is unique, so using a personalized water requirement calculator ensures you get a realistic target.
-It works as an advanced daily water requirement calculator, making it simple to calculate water intake that supports your digestion, skin health, and energy levels.
+Your body is unique, so using a personalized water intake estimator helps you set a realistic hydration goal.
+It works as an advanced daily water intake estimator, making it simple to estimate water intake that may support your digestion, skin health, and energy levels.

 Our water intake calculator by weight uses the formula Weight (kg) × 33ml for men and Weight (kg) × 31ml for women.
 To fit different container sizes and tracking habits, the tool functions as a water intake calculator liters output, a water intake calculator ounces reader, and a water intake calculator cups tracker simultaneously.

-The Institute of Medicine (IOM) recommends 3.7 L/day for men and 2.7 L/day for women in total fluids.
-The World Health Organization and ACSM both recommend adjusting upward for exercise (500ml per 30 min) and heat exposure (up to +35% in very hot climates).
-Our water consumption calculator applies all three adjustments.
+The Institute of Medicine (IOM) sets an adequate intake of 3.7 L/day for men and 2.7 L/day for women in total fluids from all sources.
+The World Health Organization and ACSM both suggest adjusting fluid intake upward for exercise and heat exposure.
+Our water consumption calculator applies these general adjustments as estimates.

 People who actively track their daily water intake drink 20% more on average.
 Knowing your personal target — not just a generic number — is the first step.
 Use our hydration tracker below to log every glass and build the habit with streak motivation.